-If you’re a job seeker in this age category, this information should energize, not discourage you.
+If you’re a millennial job seeker, this information should energize, not discourage you.
 And here’s why: Because 99 percent of these applicants also lack work experience.
 And 99 percent of them will quickly remove themselves from the running by making simple resume mistakes.

 The common slip-ups listed below can actually help you—as long as other applicants make them.
 Not you.
 Avoid these errors, and you’ll vastly increase your odds of becoming a final contender.

 1. Too much nonsense.
 Before even reading a word, most hiring managers will reject a resume that contains clip art, photos, moving GIFs, more than two colors, or file formats that can’t be downloaded on the simplest and most primitive devices.
 If you think you’re being clever or tech savvy by sending your resume in a text or file format other than the latest three versions of Word, think again.